piotr-cz/swr-idb-cache/README.md

     storeName: 'swr-cache',
   })

-  // Not ready yet, render fallback component if (!cacheProvider) {
+  // Cache Provider is being initialized - render fallback component in the meantime if (!cacheProvider) {
     return <div>Initializing cache…</div>
   }